 The Soul of Enterprise: Business in the Knowledge Economy

-Friday at 1 PM Pacific Time on VoiceAmerica Business Channel
+Friday at 12 Noon Pacific Time on VoiceAmerica Variety Channel and 1 PM Pacific Time on VoiceAmerica Business Channel

 The Soul of Enterprise is designed to champion the insight that wealth is created by intellectual capital, a product of the inexhaustible human spirit.

 Wealth is above all an accumulation of possibilities.
 These possibilities lie hidden in the womb of the future, waiting to be discovered by human imagination, ingenuity, and creativity, manifested in free enterprises dedicated to the service of others.
-Tune in to The Soul of Enterprise, with Ron Baker and Ed Kless, broadcast live every Friday at 1 PM Pacific Time, on the VoiceAmerica Business Channel and the VoiceAmerica Variety Channel.
+Tune in to The Soul of Enterprise, with Ron Baker and Ed Kless, broadcast live every Friday at 12 Noon Pacific Time on the VoiceAmerica Influencers Channel and 1 PM Pacific Time, on the VoiceAmerica Business Channel.

 Ron Baker and Ed Kless